momosetti/a-spaceship-to-another-dimension/README.md

 ## moveForwardWest(planetSchema, currentPosition, obstacle) ⇒ <code>Object</code>

-Move a vehcile forward to the West.
+Move a vehicle forward to the West.

-**Kind**: global function
-**Returns**: <code>Object</code> - Return object with step and obstacle keys, step stands for how step should the vehcile make, obstacle stands for how many obstacle the vehcile faced.
+**Returns**: <code>Object</code> - Return object with step and obstacle keys, step stands for how step should the vehicle make, obstacle stands for how many obstacle the vehicle faced.

 | Param           | Type                | Description                                                                                                     |
 | --------------- | ------------------- | --------------------------------------------------------------------------------------------------------------- |